Facing Sexual Misconduct Allegations, Trump Declares April Sexual Assault Awareness Month Anyway

 Following tradition, President Trump declared April Sexual Assault Awareness and Prevention Month on Friday.
 At least 19 women have accused the president of sexual misconduct.
 He denies the allegations.

-Sexual Assault Awareness Month has been recognized nationwide since 2001; allegations about the current president's past behavior complicate this year's White House proclamation, however.
+Sexual Assault Awareness Month has been recognised in the US since 2001; allegations about the current president's past behaviour complicate this year's White House proclamation, however.
 "Sexual assault crimes remain tragically common in our society, and offenders too often evade accountability," it read.

 During the 2016 election, voters heard a 2005 recording of Trump saying he grabbed and kissed women without consent.
 "When you're a star, they let you do it," he told then-Access Hollywood host Billy Bush.
 Multiple women also spoke up about alleged harassment they experienced from Trump years before, and many of the same women have continued calling for the president to be held accountable.